 News and Events

-As recipients of prestigious Fulbright awards, four members of the L&C community will work abroad next year: Meredith Stinger BA ’19 (India), Mila Wolpert BA ’19 (France), Amelia Madarang BA ’22 (Taiwan), and Alex Webb BA ’22 (Colombia).Shalini Hanstad BA ’22 will address graduates at the College of Arts and Sciences commencement on May 7.
+As recipients of prestigious Fulbright awards, four members of the L&C community will work abroad next year: Meredith Stinger BA ’19 (India), Mila Wolpert BA ’19 (France), Amelia Madarang BA ’22 (Taiwan), and Alex Webb BA ’22 (Colombia).

 For almost 60 years, Lewis & Clark’s International Affairs Symposium has been nationally recognized as a hub for discussing the most pressing matters in foreign affairs.
 From April 5 to April 7, the symposium will focus on controversy and emphasize opposing viewpoints on environmental degradation, the conflicts of multiculturalism, and the structure of the future international system.

 JahAsia Jacobs, ’20, wins SEA Harold K. Schneider PrizeJahAsia Jacobs, ’20, has won the 2020 SEA Harold K. Schneider Student Paper Prize in Economic Anthropology.
 JahAsia’s paper was selected as the winning entry in the undergraduate category:

 Annual Ray Warren Symposium Addresses Race and MovementThis year’s Ray Warren Symposium on Race and Ethnic Studies, which will run from November 11 to 13, focuses on the concept of movement and the systems of power that determine our mobility.
 For the first time, the symposium will be held entirely online, free and open to all, including those living outside of Portland.

 Congratulations to this year’s winners Amaris Bouchard and Maura Phillips!

 Amaris Bouchard ’20 (Sociology/Anthropology)